-&lt;sup>1 Our calculation of excess deaths depends on the historical period that we use to estimate expected deaths.
-If we had used the average standardised mortality rates for 2015-19 rather than only 2019 to calculate expected deaths, without allowing for mortality improvements, then this would have decreased excess deaths by 249 (from +1,319 to +1,070) in week 49, and reduced the cumulative excess to week 49 (shown in Chart 4) from 62,701 to 53,478, a difference of 15%.
-We reiterate our preference for using 2019 to estimate expected deaths in the absence of a pandemic, as 2019 and 2020 had similar mortality experience for weeks 1 to 12.
+2 Our calculation of excess deaths depends on the historical period that we use to estimate expected deaths.
+If we had used the average standardised mortality rates for 2015-19 rather than only 2019 to calculate expected deaths, without allowing for mortality improvements, then this would have decreased excess deaths by 1,752 (from 5,020 to 3,268) in week 2 of 2021, and reduced the cumulative excess to week 2 of 2021 (shown in Chart 5) from 77,692 to 62,600, a difference of 19%.
+We reiterate our preference for using SMRs for 2019 to estimate expected deaths in the absence of a pandemic, as 2019 and 2020 had similar mortality experience for weeks 1 to 12.

-Chart 3A compares three measures of COVID-19 mortality during the pandemic: our calculation of "excess" registered deaths, ONS data for registered deaths where COVID-19 was mentioned on the death certificate, and Public Health England (PHE) data for deaths of people within 28 days of a positive test result for COVID-19.
-While there were some deaths from COVID-19 before week 13, the level of excess deaths in those weeks is small compared to typical weekly volatility in deaths, so cannot be reliably estimated.
-Chart 3B is similar to Chart 3A, but shows figures since week 38, to allow the detail of the "second wave" to be seen more clearly.
+Chart 4 compares three measures of COVID-19 mortality during the pandemic: our calculation of "excess" registered deaths, ONS data for registered deaths where COVID-19 was mentioned on the death certificate, and Public Health England (PHE) data for deaths of people within 28 days of a positive test result for COVID-19.

 The relationship between the three measures has varied considerably during the pandemic.
-In weeks 13 to 17, the number of excess deaths was much higher than for the other two measures, but this has not been the case since then.
-In recent weeks the ONS and PHE measures have shown similar results.
-The PHE deaths increased from under 100 deaths in week 37 to 2,990 in week 48, before falling to 2,797 in week 49.
-Excess deaths are currently about half of the ONS and PHE figures, indicating that non-COVID deaths have been lower than would have been expected in the absence of the pandemic.
+Early in the pandemic, the number of excess deaths was much higher than for the other two measures, but this has not been the case since then.
+The PHE deaths for England & Wales increased from under 100 deaths in week 37 of 2020 to nearly 7,000 in week 2 of 2021.
+In recent weeks, the ONS and PHE measures have tended to show similar results.
+However, excess deaths have, in general, been lower (apart from the impact of bank holidays), indicating that non-COVID deaths have been lower than would have been expected in the absence of the pandemic.
 We noted possible reasons for such differences on page 3.